Policy Overview 2014-2020

 Several EU funds provide additional support for rural areas alongside the EAFRD, namely: the European Regional Development Fund (ERDF), the European Social Fund (ESF), the Cohesion Fund (CF) and the European Maritime and Fisheries Fund (EMFF).
-In order to deliver greater European added value and maximise synergies, in 2014-2020 all European Structural and Investments funds (ESI funds) will concentrate their support on achieving the EU2020 headline targets and will be coordinated under a Common Strategic Framework (CSF).
+In order to deliver greater European added value and maximise synergies, in 2014-2020 all European Structural and Investments funds (ESI funds) concentrate their support on achieving the EU2020 headline targets and are coordinated under a Common Strategic Framework (CSF).

 The Common Provisions on the Structural Funds (see basic legislative acts for the European Structural and Investment (ESI) Funds for 2014-2020) puts all ESI funds under a common legislative umbrella harmonising and simplifying rules where possible and appropriate.
-It defines 11 thematic objectives [PDF ] reflecting the EU2020 priorities.
+It defines 11 thematic objectives [PDF] reflecting the EU2020 priorities.

 Partnership Agreements reflect the EU common strategic approach for each Member State, setting out how they coordinate the different policies and use the ESI funds accordingly (see more on Partnership Agreements here).